 1. Diaphragmatic Breathing

 Deep breathing helps to allow for the ribs to expand, easing tension in the back, right up to the neck, and down into the pelvis.
-Often women with pain will take shallow breaths into their upper chest so their diaphragm doesn’t really get a stretch.
+Often people with pain will take shallow breaths into their upper chest so their diaphragm doesn’t really get a stretch.
 The diaphragmatic breath calms the nervous system, which leads to less pain.
 You can do deep, wide breathing anywhere.
 I suggest taking 5–10 deep wide breaths every hour.

 2. Pelvic Floor Drops

-Very often women with endometriosis and pelvic pain actually have a tight and tense pelvic floor, so I recommend reverse kegels or pelvic floor relaxation exercises.
-We want to lengthen and relax the pelvic floor, especially with women who have pain with sex.
+Very often people with endometriosis and pelvic pain actually have a tight and tense pelvic floor, so I recommend reverse kegels or pelvic floor relaxation exercises.
+We want to lengthen and relax the pelvic floor, especially for people who have pain with sex.
 Imagine the way a pebble drops into a pond, and imagine the ripples it makes outwards.
 Visualise this in your pelvic floor, and feel the way the pelvic floor muscles let go.
 Another image is visualizing your pelvic floor as an elevator in a 3 story building, then imagining the elevator at the roof coming down to ground floor and the elevator doors opening.
 You can combine this with your diaphragmatic breath and as you breathe in feel the elevator dropping to ground floor, and to get more relaxation, as you breathe out, feel the elevator coming down to the basement.
 Again try to do 5–10 breaths combined with pelvic floor drops every hour.

 3. Hip & Buttock Stretch

 This is a really great simple hip opening stretch that also allows your buttocks and deep hip rotators to stretch.
 Simply lay back on your mat or on your bed with your knees bent, then take one ankle onto the opposite knee and use your hand to gently press away at the knee.
-Because a lot of women with endometriosis and pelvic pain often curl up in pain, we really want to open the hips, but in a gentle way.
+Because a lot of people with endometriosis and pelvic pain often curl up in pain, we really want to open the hips, but in a gentle way.
 Hold this stretch for 60 seconds or as long as your feel comfortable and repeat daily.